 Not all plant-based foods are created equal

 The quality of plant-sourced food matters.
 Refined and processed plant-based foods can increase health risks.
-A true whole-food, plant-based diet eliminates oils and highly processed ingredients, ensuring you rely on the nutrient-dense foods over refined carbohydrates and highly processed foods.
+A true whole food plant-based diet eliminates oils and highly processed ingredients, ensuring you rely on nutrient-dense foods over refined carbohydrates and highly processed foods.

 - Nuts & seeds

 Benefits of a whole-food plant-based diet

 Diet is a key component to living a healthy lifestyle.
 The foods we eat nourish our bodies and become the energy we rely on throughout the day.
 Many people don’t pay attention to their health or diet until something is wrong.
 A sudden diagnosis or prolonged health issues may spark an honest evaluation of diet choices.
 But what we often forget is diet is directly linked to disease prevention.
 Whether you currently manage a health condition or are in good health, what you eat today will inevitably dictate your health in the coming days, months, and years.

 “If you change your diet, and do it very vigorously, you have enormous power.
 You can reverse heart disease.
 You can prevent it.”